JasonTang99/Oasis/README.md

 It has the option to fill in missing grades or rewrite the grades entirely.

-- Calculation of how high a grade is needed for a certain assignment in order to achieve a final grade of some amount (ex.
+It can calculate of how high a grade is needed for a certain assignment in order to achieve a final grade of some amount (ex.
 How much do I need on the final worth 30% of my grade if I have a current grade of 70% to get 85%?)

 ### Eventually